 A Nurture Class runs for pupils who need to develop positive learning behaviours, confidence and social skills.

 - What training are the staff supporting children and young people with SEND have had or are having?

-All Support Staff have annual performance management with development objectives relating to their work with all pupils.
+All support staff have annual performance management with development objectives relating to their work with all pupils including those with SEND.